Heart of the South Racing

 Age – all horses have their birthdays on 1st January

-– inexperienced riders (apprentices, conditionals & amateurs) are allowed a weight to compensate for their lack of experience.
+Allowance – inexperienced riders (apprentices, conditionals & amateurs) are allowed a weight to compensate for their lack of experience.
 This is usually 3lbs, 5lbs or 7lbs

 All out – a phrase used when a horse is giving everything and not holding back